University of Winchester: Recent and future campus development

 Major redevelopment has taken place in recent years to modernise the campus.
 In 2007, work finished on the University Centre on site of the former refectory, at a cost of £9 million.
 The building includes a new Student Union, a cafe and bar, and a nightclub as well as catering facilities, main reception, a bookshop, a mini-mart convenience store and a social learning space in the WiFi-equipped Learning Café.
 It was designed by architects Design Engine.

 In 2010, a new several-storey student residence, Queens Road, was completed.
 In 2012, St. Alphege, a new teaching block which contains state-of-the-art teaching spaces, was opened.
 Work also finished on providing the university library with six new private study rooms for student use.
 In 2013, the Burma Road Student Village finished construction, providing the university with five blocks that make up a third student village, including a gym and an extra laundry room.
-In 2013, the Kenneth Kettle building was converted into a second social learning space and restaurant/cafe known as Cyber Italia.
-Plans are underway to modernise the remaining buildings on campus.
+In 2013, the Kenneth Kettle building was converted into a social learning space and cafe known as Cyber Italia.

 The redevelopment of the university's sports grounds at Bar End in Winchester was completed in 2008 after Sport England formally pledged the funding required for the project's completion, in partnership with Winchester City Council.
 The facilities at Bar End include an Olympic-standard 400m eight-lane athletics track with supporting field events, an all-weather hockey and general sports pitch, floodlighting and an extended pavilion.

 The university's new West Downs Centre opened in September 2020.
 The new project was built on undeveloped land within the West Downs site next to the Grade-II-listed Winchester Business School and West Downs Student Village.
 It provides state-of-the-art teaching and learning facilities, a new library, a gallery, multiple shops and cafes, a variety of social learning spaces, and a 250-seat drum-shaped auditorium, and is also home to the university's new computer and digital-related degree programmes.
-The initial completion date was set for 2019, and then early 2020; however, this was pushed back to the start of the 2020-2021 academic year following the COVID-19 pandemic.
-For the 2022-2023 academic year, a new eco-friendly store, The Pantry, was opened on the West Downs campus, accessible to both students and staff, as well as members of the general public.
+The initial completion date was set for 2019, and then early 2020; however, this was pushed back to the start of the 2020–21 academic year following the COVID-19 pandemic.
+For the 2022–23 academic year, a new eco-friendly store, The Pantry, was opened on the West Downs campus, accessible to both students and staff, as well as members of the general public.
+A statue of the climate change activist Greta Thunberg was placed outside the building, but was moved to an internal courtyard in 2023.